OFFENSIVE COACHING STAFF

 RANDY PIPPIN | CLINIC DIRECTOR

 Pippin has 28 years coaching experience at all different levels, including 14 years as a head coach.
-Prior to arriving in Birmingham, Pippin spent three seasons as the defensive coordinator at Division II East Carolina Central.
+Prior to arriving in Birmingham, Pippin spent three seasons as the defensive coordinator at Division II East Central University in Ada, Oklahoma.

-Pippin headed to East Carolina Central after two years as the defensive coordinator at East Texas Baptist from 2011-12.
+Pippin headed to East Central University after two years as the defensive coordinator at East Texas Baptist from 2011-12 where he also headquartered the Texas and Oklahoma Nike Coach of the Year Clinics.

 Prior to joining the staff at ETBU, Pippin coached at the high school level as the head coach at The Classical Academy in Colorado Springs, Colo.
 The Classical Academy finished 12th in the state in 2010 despite being the smallest school in its class.

 While in Colorado, Pippin also served as the National Director of the Glazier/Mega Football Coaching Clinics before East Texas Baptist.
-He joined Glazier after being the head coach at Northwest Mississippi CC, where he guided the Rangers to the conference championship in 2006.
+He joined Glazier after being the head coach at Northwest Mississippi CC, where he guided the Rangers to the North Division Championship in 2006.
+While there, he signed and coached future 2nd round pick of the Miami Dolphins Daniel Thomas.

 Pippin was also the head coach at the University of West Alabama from 2001-2003.
 During his time with the Tigers he earned Small College Coach of the Year in Alabama in 2002 after West Alabama defeated Arkansas-Monticello, Delta State, West Georgia and North Alabama in the same season for the first time in school history.